 Are you still an acceptable credit risk?

 You will also have your credit history assessed.
-If you were already approved for a loan on your first property, and have had no problems since making repayments on time, this shouldn’t be much of an issue.
-However, any bills or debts you have been late paying in recent months might be flagged by your lender, and possibly referred to the credit analysis department.
+If you were already approved for a loan on your first property and have had no problems since making repayments on time, this shouldn’t be much of an issue.
+However, any bills or debts you have been late paying in recent months might be flagged by your lender and possibly referred to the credit analysis department.

 Is the loan too risky for the bank?

 Another potential hurdle is the loan to value ratio (LVR) on the new loan.
 This measures how big the loan is relative to the property value: an $800,000 loan on a property worth $1,000,000 would have an LVR of 80%.
-High LVR loans means a heightened risk for the lender of a negative equity position in the event you default on a loan.
+High LVR loans mean a heightened risk for the lender of a negative equity position in the event you default on a loan.

 If the value of the property has fallen below the outstanding loan amount, the lenders will still be at a loss even if they repossess.
 Lenders are therefore more sceptical about high LVR loans, and may charge lenders mortgage insurance (LMI) or higher rates to mitigate these risks.